 As with any other marketing strategy, distribute your fliers where you’re target market most likely hangs out like hobby clubs, churches, gyms, niche stores, etc.

-If you’re providing services to home owners, families or individuals who are not necessarily business owners themselves, distributing your fliers on a couple of churches on Sundays will keep you going.
+If you’re providing services to homeowners, families, or individuals who are not necessarily business owners themselves, distributing your fliers on a couple of churches on Sundays will keep you going.
 Try not to distribute the fliers at the door after the church service as most people will find this annoying; instead, clip your fliers on the dashboards of their cars.
-If you feel embarrassed distributing fliers yourself, hire teens who would happily to this for you.
+If you feel embarrassed distributing fliers yourself, hire teens who would happily do this for you.

 In terms of the rack cards you’ve printed, you can hit the pavement and walk-in to retail stores, restaurants, clinics and any other establishments with high walk-in traffic and tell them about what you’re doing and if it’s possible to leave a couple of fliers (rack cards) on their counter.
 Not everyone will allow it but most locally owned businesses would happily help a fellow entrepreneur.